atom/donna/README.md

 # Donna

 Donna is a tool for generating [CoffeeScript](http://coffeescript.org/) metadata.
-The underlying architecture is sorta based on [codo](https://github.com/coffeedoc/codo) and [codo](https://github.com/atom/biscotto)
+It was forked from [biscotto](https://github.com/atom/biscotto)

 ## What's it do??